relessawy/pam-kafka-workshop/env-setup.md

 	```
 	$ git clone https://github.com/hguerrero/amq-examples
 	```

 	The docker-compose file available in this quickstart should bootstrap everything you need to have your Strimzi up and running: Zookeeper, Kafka server v2.5.0, Apicurio Registry and a Kafka Bridge.

 2. Access the `amq-examples/strimzi-all-in-one/` folder:

 	```
 	$ cd amq-examples/strimzi-all-in-one/
 	```

 3. Start the Kafka environment:

 	```
 	docker-compose up
 	```

-Done.
+Docker will download the images and start the services for you.
 You now have a Kafka server running on localhost port 9092.

 ## Next steps